Skip to main content Skip to secondary navigation

 Special Events

 COLLEGE has integrated the Three Books program into the course curriculum.
-This year, the Autumn speaker will be Jenny Odell discussing How to Do Nothing: Resisting the Attention Economy.
 All frosh will receive a copy of the book in their NSO packets when they arrive at Stanford.

 All frosh will be invited to a play hosted by TAPS and designed especially to reflect the Stanford first-year experience.